Regular Expressions

 Atomic Grouping

 As discussed earlier, both greedy and non-greedy quantifiers will try to satisfy the overall pattern by varying the amount of characters matched by the quantifiers.
-You can use atomic grouping if you do not want a specific sub-pattern to ever give back characters it has already matched.
+You can use atomic grouping to safeguard a pattern from further backtracking.
 Similar to lookarounds, you need to use \@> as a suffix, for example \(pattern\)\@>.

 • s/\(0*\)\@>\d\{3,\}/(&)/g replaces only numbers >= 100 irrespective of any number of leading zeros, for example 0501 035 154 is converted to (0501) 035 (154)